Frances Dickinson (physician): Later life

 In 1906, in need to recuperate her health after a severe strain of overwork in Chicago, Dickinson removed to Florida.
 She was instrumental in opening a new field of commerce for the U.S. by inducing the Federal government to establish the camphor experiment station of the United States Department of Agriculture at Orange City.
 Her brother, Albert Dickinson, of Chicago, gave in 1908 for the establishment of the station.
 Her homestead in Orange City was named, "Aranoana Lodge".

 In July 1923, Dickinson was a delegate to the National Woman's Party conference in Seneca Falls, New York where the proposed Equal Rights Amendment was presented by Alice Paul.
 Dickinson, a cousin of Susan B. Anthony seconded the proposal.

+Dickinson was instrumental in the founding of the Orange City Colored School in 1927.

 Dickinson died in Orange City, May 19, 1945.
 She was buried at Rosehill Cemetery in Chicago.